how to measure sleep duration: test_duration_w_date_and_time¶

 I remove

-because no one calls it anymore.
-The terminal shows AttributeErrorAttributeError: module 'sleep_duration' has no attribute 'duration'...
+read_timestampbecause no one calls it anymore.
+The terminal shows AttributeErrorAttributeError: module 'src.sleep_duration' has no attribute 'duration'...

 I change the name of

-does not have dates in its timestamps.
-I remove it because it is covered bytest_duration_w_date_and_time
+test_duration_w_hours_and_minutesdoes not have dates in its timestamps.
+I remove it because it is covered bytest_duration_w_date_and_timethen remove

 and remove